-10.2 Why neutrons are useful for investigating magnetic nanostructures
+10.2 Why are neutrons useful to investigate magnetic nanostructures?

 For the investigation of magnetism, many methods are well known.
 In most cases the magnetization of a sample is measured.
-A different, but more indirect approach is the measurement of spin-dependent bandstructures by absorption and photoemission spectroscopy of polarized light / x-rays.
+A different, but more indirect approach is the measurement of spin-dependent bandstructures by absorption and photoemission spectroscopy of polarized light or x-rays.

 The first (and oldest) approach is to measure the integral magnetization of a sample by classical magnetometry, e.g. by using a Vibrating Sample Magnetometer (which measures the induction when moving the magnetic sample in a coil), a Faraday balance (which measures the force on the magnetic sample in a field gradient), or more recently a SQUID magnetometer (which measures the magnetic flux inside a superconducting loop).
-In case of magnetic nanostructures, the small signal coming from the nanostructure is always superimposed by the signal from the substrate which is typically 10000 times larger in volume.
+In case of magnetic nanostructures deposited on any macroscopic substrate, the small signal coming from the nanostructure is always superimposed by the signal from the substrate which is typically 10000 times larger in volume.
 Even if the nanostructure is ferromagnetic and the substrate only diamagnetic, the correction due to the substrate is in most cases much stronger then the signal itself.

 Better adapted to thin structures are methods that are surface sensitive.
 The magnetooptical Kerr effect (MOKE) measures magnetization with polarized light reflected from a magnetic surface.
 Due to the magnetization of the sample the polarization direction of the light is modified.
 This method is surface sensitive in the range of the penetration depth of the light used (typically some 10 nanometers).
 At synchrotron x-ray sources one can use X-ray Magnetic Circular Dichroism (XMCD).
-The energy dependence of the absorption of circular polarized (soft) x-rays is measured at the absorption edges of the magnetic materials.
-Again, the information is integrated over the penetration depth of the x-rays used, but it is element specific due to the choice of the x-ray energy in resonance with the magnetic orbitals of a certain element.
+The energy dependence of the absorption of circularly polarized (soft) x-rays is measured at the absorption edges of the magnetic materials.
+Again, the information is integrated over the penetration depth of the x-ray photons used, but it is element specific due to the choice of the x-ray energy in resonance with the magnetic orbitals of a certain element.